 Incident Communication Coordination Team

-CRCL is a key member of two intergovernmental groups between the U.S. and key European partners: the US-UK Joint Contact Group (JCG) and the US-Germany Security Contact Group.
-CRCL officials have also presented on the Department’s engagement efforts at international conferences in Copenhagen, Denmark; Vienna and Salzburg, Austria; Warsaw, Poland; Almaty, Kazakhstan, and through a State Department-sponsored public diplomacy trip to Bishkek, Kyrgyzstan and Cairo, Egypt.
-Recent expansions of this effort include the Transatlantic Initiative (TAI) with US-UK Pakistani Communities, a project formed under the auspices of the JCG.
-The initiative aims to build a long-term network of Pakistani Americans and Pakistani Britons, and to foster integration and civic engagement.
+CRCL is a key member of two intergovernmental groups between the U.S. and key European partners: the US-UK Joint Contact Group and the US-Germany Security Contact Group.
+CRCL officials have also presented on the Department’s engagement efforts at international conferences in Austria, Bosnia, Canada, Denmark, Kazakhstan, and Poland.
+CRCL has also participated in State Department-sponsored public diplomacy trips to Egypt, England, Germany, and Kyrgyzstan.
+As well, CRCL leads an annual community engagement/CVE exchange program, which pairs community stakeholders and local law enforcement in U.S. cities with their counterparts in Germany and Belgium.

 Cultural Competency/Engagement Training

-CRCL leads efforts to improve the cultural competency and awareness of Department personnel.
-The Office has developed training resources on Sikh, Arab, and Muslim cultures, including the use of religious garments and articles.
-CRCL also leads a training program for federal, state, and local law enforcement, which works to improve communication, build trust, and encourage collaboration between officers and the communities they serve and protect.
-Training topics include effective policing without the use of ethnic or racial profiling, and best practices in community outreach.
+CRCL leads efforts to improve the cultural competency and awareness of Department personnel and has developed training resources on Sikh, Arab, and Muslim cultures, including the use of religious garments and articles.
+CRCL also facilitates a training program for federal, state, and local law enforcement, which works to improve communication, build trust, and encourage collaboration between officers and the communities they serve and protect.
+Training topics include effective policing without the use of ethnic or racial profiling and best practices in community outreach.

-Asylum Seekers Overview This online and CD-ROM-based training provides Department of Homeland Security law enforcement personnel with essential information related to asylum seekers.
+Asylum Seekers Overview This online and CD-ROM-based training provides DHS law enforcement personnel with essential information related to asylum seekers.

-On Common Ground This training DVD on Sikhism was created for law enforcement personnel by the Department of Justice's Community Relations Service in collaboration with the Sikh American Legal Defense and Education Fund (SALDEF).
+On Common Ground This training DVD on Sikhism was created for law enforcement personnel by the Department of Justice's Community Relations Service in collaboration with the Sikh American Legal Defense and Education Fund.

 Guidance Regarding the Use of Race for Law Enforcement Officers This training on the Department of Justice (DOJ) racial profiling guidance was produced by the U.S. Secret Service and reiterates the Department of Homeland Security's commitment to race neutrality in law enforcement activities.